tachitachi/SimpleROHook/README.md

 This fork also updates the project to Visual Studio 2015 (+ runtime), because I don't have earlier versions installed.
 Thus, you will need the [Visual C++ 2015 Redistributable](https://www.microsoft.com/en-us/download/details.aspx?id=53587) (32-bit version, `vc_redist.x86.exe`, even with 64-bit Windows) to use this.

+Special thanks to [@phaicm](https://github.com/phaicm) for the default M2E configuration and [@Toxetic](https://github.com/Toxetic) for providing trusted binaries!

+### Download

+I asked better known players to provide binary releases, and iRO Wiki forum moderator Toxn has helpfully stepped up.
+You can find them [in this thread](http://forums.irowiki.org/viewtopic.php?f=8&t=38).

 ### Build instructions

 * Install the [August 2007 DirectX SDK](https://www.microsoft.com/en-us/download/details.aspx?id=13287).
 Other versions **will not work**.